Context-aware Human Motion Prediction: Related work

 \section{Related work}

-{\bf Human motion prediction.} Since the release of large-scale MoCap datasets~\cite{h3.6m, koppula2013learning}, there has been a growing interest in the human motion prediction problem.
-Most approaches build upon RNNs~\cite{fragkiadaki2015recurrent, martinez2017human, gui2018adversarial, barsoum2018hp} that encode historical motion of the human and predict the future configuration that minimizes different sort of losses.
-Martinez~\etal~\cite{martinez2017human}, for instance, simply minimize the L2 distance and provide one of the baselines in our work.
+{\bf Human motion prediction.} Since the release of large-scale MoCap datasets~\cite{pumarola20193dpeople, h3.6m, koppula2013learning}, there has been a growing interest in the problem of estimating 3D human pose from single images~\cite{bogo2016keep, pumarola20193dpeople, pavlakos2017coarse, wang2014robust, simo2012single, simo2013joint, Moreno-Noguer_2017_CVPR, simo2017humanpose}.
+More recently, the community is focusing in predicting 3D human motion from past observations.
+Most approaches build upon RNNs~\cite{fragkiadaki2015recurrent, martinez2017human, gui2018adversarial, barsoum2018hp, pavllo2018quaternet, Aksan_2019_ICCV} that encode historical motion of the human and predict the future configuration that minimizes different sort of losses.
+Martinez~\etal~\cite{martinez2017human}, for instance, minimize the L2 distance and provide one of the baselines in our work.
 This work also compares against a zero-velocity baseline, which despite steadily predicting the last observed frame, yields very reasonable results under the L2 metric.
-This phenomenon has been recently discussed by Ruiz~\etal~\cite{ruiz2018human}, that argue that L2 distance is not an appropriate metric to capture the actual distribution of human motion, and that a network trained using only this metric is prone to converge to a mean body pose.
-To better capture real distributions of human movement, recent approaches use adversarial networks~\cite{goodfellow2014generative, arjovsky2017wasserstein} in combination with geometric losses~\cite{barsoum2018hp, gui2018adversarial, ruiz2018human, kundu2018bihmp}.
+This phenomenon has been recently discussed by Ruiz~\etal~\cite{ruiz2019human}, that argue that L2 distance is not an appropriate metric to capture the actual distribution of human motion, and that a network trained using only this metric is prone to converge to a mean body pose.
+To better capture real distributions of human movement, recent approaches use adversarial networks~\cite{goodfellow2014generative, arjovsky2017wasserstein} in combination with geometric losses~\cite{barsoum2018hp, gui2018adversarial, ruiz2019human, kundu2018bihmp}.

 There exist alternative approaches other than RNNs.
 For instance, Jain~\etal~\cite{jain2016structural} consider a hand-crafted spatial-temporal graph adapted to the skeleton shape.
 Li~\etal~\cite{li2018transferable} use Convolutional Neural Networks to encode and decode skeleton sequences instead of RNNs.